 VIDEO: How to Make Your Password More Secure

 Security Best Practices Summary

 We understand the burden and time constraints that these practices can place on a business.
 However, all it would take is one security breach for any small business owner to wish time had been taken to implement these strategies.
 Taking these security precautions are crucial so your small business and employees can flourish while staying safe from technology attacks.

-Do you have more security tips for small businesses you’d like to share?
+Do you have more security tips for small businesses you'd like to share?
 Have you been victim to a cyber attack?
-Join the conversation below.
+Join the conversation in the comments below.